hivesolutions/scudum/readme.md

 Using scudum one could build an army of servers that are configurable from a single instance so that replacing them is easy and cheap (without human intervention).

+## Armor

+The armor client is the responsible for the installation of the various elements associated with the instance that is booting.

+The retrieval of the configuration should be done using a variaty of conditions that should include MAC address, ip address and credentials.

+## Armord (daemon)

 ## Objectives

 * Viriatum based web interface for configuration (scu installation and more)